blockbridge/blockbridge-kb/release/5.1/index.md

 Miscellaneous
 -------------

-* We fixed an extrememly rare case of stuck I/O requests on volumes with IOPS limits enabled.
+* We fixed an extremely rare case of stuck I/O requests on volumes with IOPS limits enabled.
 * Sending-side statistics for targets now properly count status PDUs.
 * Dataplane complex IOPS gauges were sometimes observed to oscillate ~10% when